Inclusive Society / Accepting Foreign Residents as Members of Japanese Society

 In April 2025, home-visit care was added to the list of categories for the specified skilled worker residential status for highly skilled foreign nationals.
 Since November, Tokyo-based CUC Inc., which operates care facilities nationwide, has so far accepted about 50 foreign workers.
 “The workforce supply cannot catch up with demand.
 Assigning foreigners to relevant jobs will expand further,” a CUC official said.

-The labor shortage in Japan, which is facing depopulation, has been growing worse.
+The labor shortage in Japan, which is facing a shrinking population, has been growing worse.
 The working-age population, defined as people between the ages of 15 and 64, was 73.72 million in 2024, a decrease of more than 13 million from its peak in 1995.

 According to Tokyo Shoko Research, Ltd., there were 359 bankruptcies due to labor shortages from January to November 2025, surpassing 292 in 2024 and setting a record high.
 Industries across the board are rushing to employ skilled foreigners to alleviate the shortages.